Vampino: Early life and education

 Vampino was born in 1980.
 He attended Shimoni Primary school, Kabojja and Namasagali secondary before joining Aptech where he attained a diploma in Computer Networking and Maintenance.

 Music

 Vampino first made his name under a music duo Benon and Vamposs.
 The duo started doing music in 2000.
 The duo had successful songs like "Mumulete", "I know", "Nsazewo", and "My lady".
 The video for their song "Mumuleete" made it to the top ten on MTV chart in UK.
-In 2009, Vampino opted for a solo career as Benon concentrated on music production.
+In 2009, Vampino opted for a solo career as Benon Mugumbya concentrated on music production.
 He has had a successful solo career with songs like "Kwekunyakunya" ft Keko (rapper), Juliana Kanyomozi and Cinderella Sanyu and "Tell it" with Radio and Weasle.
 He has also collaborated with R&B singer Nick Nola on songs like "Nobody Like Me" and "Setula".

+He has worked with artists such as Jamaican Dancehall star such as Elephant man ,Maurice Kirya,Sheebah Karungi,Radio and weasel and many more.